-South Africa is focusing on strengthening national gender statistics over the next five years.
-In this regard, a country gender indicator framework has been developed.
-This framework will guide the process of gender responsive indicators being mainstreamed across government's M&E systems.
-This framework will work in tandem with the 2019 Cabinet approved Gender Responsive Planning, Budgeting, Monitoring, Evaluation and Auditing Framework which provides for a short-, medium- and long-term process of ensuring that targets, interventions, and indicators are included into all planning, budgeting, monitoring and evaluation.
-The Department of Women is fully involved in the government-wide process of ensuring that gender responsive targets and indicators are included in the Medium-Term Development Plan 2024-2029.
+South Africa's priorities over the next five years for strengthening national gender statistics systems.
+This framework will work in tandem with the 2016 Cabinet approved Gender Responsive Planning, Budgeting, Monitoring, Evaluation and Auditing Framework which provides for a short-, medium- and long-term process of ensuring that targets, interventions, and indicators are included into all planning, budgeting, monitoring and evaluation.
+The Department of Women is fully involved in the government-wide process of ensuring that gender responsive targets and indicators are included in the Medium-Term Development Plan 2024-2026.
 This would also entail the inclusion of gender responsive targets and indicators into all 5-year Strategic Plans and Annual Performance Plans of Government Departments at all levels.